frog857/JS101/JS109/JS109/Code Snippets.md

 }
 ```

 The string `"The array contains no negatives!"` will be logged to the console.

-On line 7, the a global variable `numbers` is declared and initialized to the arrray `[1, 2, 3, -5, 4]`.
-On line 9, we enter an `if/else` statement, checking the evaluation of `anyNegatives(numbers)`.
+This is due to the fact that the `.forEach` method in Javascript will always return `undefined`.

-Passing in `numbers` to the `arr` parameter, we then enter the function body.
-This function will return the result of calling the `.forEach()` method on the  function scoped `arr` variable.
-Within the `.forEach()` iteration, we check to see if each element is less than 0.
-If so, that iteration will return true.
-If all iterations are made, the default return will be `undefined`.
+Within the `if/else` block, we invoke the `anyNegatives` function passing in `numbers`, as an argument.
+Within the function body, we iterate over each of the elements of the passed in array `arr`, and check to see if the element is less than 0.
+If so, we return `true`.
+Otherwise we do nothing.

-However, since `.forEach()` is solely iterates over an array, the return value will be ignored.
-Instead, `.forEach()` will always return `undefined`.
-This value is returned from the `anyNegatives(numbers)` invocation on line 9, and the expression evaluates to falsey.

-This causes the thread of execution to skip the first block of code, and instead execute the line of code on line 12, resulting in ``"The array contains no negatives!"`` being logged to the console.
+However, as noted at the beginning, regardless of what happens in a `.forEach` loop, the value returned will be undefined.
+Since this is what is returned from the function `anyNegatives`, the `if/else` conditional will evaluate as falsey, and we will enter the else block.
+Thus, we see the corresponding log.

+This code illustrates we must understand return values and how where they are placed in code determines what is evaluated.

 ---
 **WRONG**